 Among athletes, sports injuries to the ankle ligaments or bone is a common reason for foot pain.
 Ankle ligaments can be damaged during an abnormal motion while playing sports, training or walking.
 Damage to the ankle bones is typically the result of an impact injury, such as colliding with an object or another person.
 Other causes include Achilles tendinitis, bunions, broken or bruised toe, flat feet, septic arthritis or tumors.

-Athletes are encouraged to contact Dr. Bob Meyer at the Spinal Rehab and Sports Medicine clinic today.
+Athletes are encouraged to contact Dr. Bob Meyer at the Spinal Rehab Sports Medicine clinic today.
 Dr. Bob will perform tests, such as an x-ray or CT scan, to determine the extent of damage to the foot.
 He will then recommend the best course of sports injury treatment.
-Injuries to the foot are commonly treated using EPAT Laser Pulse Therapy to help you quickly recover from your injury.
+Injuries to the foot are commonly treated using EPAT shockwave therapy to help you quickly recover from your injury.